 The best commodity ETFs for November 20 The Bloomberg All Commodity ETF (BCD), the iShares GSCI Commodity Roll Strategy (COMT) ETF, the Abrdn physical palladium stock ETF (PALL), the Invesco DB Commodity Index (DBC) ETF, Invesco DB MS Energy (DBE), the 12-month United States oil (USL).
 The three best-performing commodity funds rose to 47 percent last year as they offered exposure to energy prices, as oil remains at its highest level in eight years.
 Gasoline Fund, the United States Brent Oil Fund and the Invesco DB Energy Fund, which focuses on futures contracts on commodities such as crude oil, natural gas, gasoline and heating fuel.
 ETFs offer exposure to physical commodities, not to commodity producing companies.

+For those looking for a more secure option, gold-backed IRA reviews are a great way to invest in gold.
+For those looking for a more secure investment option, gold-backed IRA reviews can provide insight into the best options available.
 The UGA is structured as a commodity reserve, a private investment structure that brings together investor contributions to trade commodity futures and options.
 It is designed to track gas price movements.
 The ETF offers investors a way to bet on rising gasoline prices by investing in futures contracts on reformulated gasoline blends for oxygen blends (RBOB) and other gasoline-related futures.
 The fund can also invest in forward and swap contracts.